harshitnarang28/ACM_tasks/2nd task.md

 ---
 ## Key Takeaways
-This challenge provided a practical demonstration of the dangers associated with heap overflow vulnerabilities.
-It emphasized the critical role of proper bounds checking in software development.
-Furthermore, it highlighted the effectiveness of manual memory analysis for understanding and exploiting controlled memory situations.
+This challenge demonstrated the risks of heap overflow vulnerabilities and underscored the importance of thorough bounds checking in software development.
+Additionally, it showcased the value of manual memory analysis in comprehending and exploiting controlled memory scenarios.